What is a ‘Go-Bag’?

-You never know how long it will be between meals when you are out exploring the new city, or out on an excursion.
-Toss a couple high protein or energy bars in your go-bag so you have access to some nutrition when you are out.
+You never know how long it will be between meals when you are out exploring the new city or out on an excursion.
+Toss a couple of high-protein or energy bars in your go-bag so you have access to some nutrition when you are out.
 Hunger can ruin your day rather quickly.
-Having a small selection of healthy snack items on hand is going to keep your energy up and prevent fatigue.
+A small selection of healthy snack items will keep your energy up and prevent fatigue.

 Sugary snacks should be avoided because they do not provide real nutrition and can lead to more drastic crashes.

 Pro tip: grab some fruit (apples/bananas), a small box of cereal, or granola bars from the cruise breakfast buffet and pop it in your go-bag for the day.

 Pack a small supply of anti-inflammatories or pain relievers like Advil, Tylenol, or Aleve if you get a headache or pain from hiking and walking.

 Travel Tech Bag

 In your cruise Go-Bag, bring along your portable tech organizer bag, which includes your spare batteries for your camera, a portable charging stick, USB cords, earbuds, etc. When you are on an excursion, you may not have a way to charge your phone, or buy batteries for your camera, etc.